eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 - Activate it by clicking on the label in the Model.
 - Then adjust the sizes, as with classic Parts.

-If you want to edit it in workbench Part Design:
+If you want to edit it in the workbench Part Design:
-- click on it in the model view and the click on the body-button.
+- click on it in the model-view and then click on the 'body-button'.

 # Tutorials on YouTube: